ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 ## **Other changes**

-Some other changes aren't too big to be worth their own section or are not breaking changes but are worthy enough of a mention:
+This is a list of other changes that aren't too big or are not breaking changes but are worthy enough of a mention:

 ### Iteration and continuation of requests